cloudy-org/.github/CONTRUBUTING.md

 - Use a comma and then a space to separate types if the commit is related to multiple types (e.g ``fix, tests: Get rid of anime girls, add test to ensure they don't come back.``).
 - Be under 100 characters ideally.
 - Use present tense (e.g ``add something`` not ``added something``)

+### Programming styles
+We aren't too strict on this nor are we enforcing any new style guide.
+If you follow official conventions from programming languages (like example PEP8 from Python) you won't find this too harsh.

+With that said this section is currently still being written so shooo, go away.